quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part08_Summary.md

 ---

 #### Approximating q⇡k
-Background context: The text mentions that one approach is to hold firm to the idea of approximating \(q_\pi(k)\) (the action-value function under a given policy \(\pi\)) in each policy evaluation.
+Background context: The text mentions that one approach is to hold firm to the idea of approximating $q_\pi(k)$(the action-value function under a given policy $\pi$) in each policy evaluation.
 This involves making measurements and assumptions about the bounds on errors and taking enough steps during each evaluation to make these error bounds small.

-:p What does it mean by holding firm to the idea of approximating \(q_\pi(k)\) in each policy evaluation?
+:p What does it mean by holding firm to the idea of approximating $q_\pi(k)$ in each policy evaluation?
 ??x
-Holding firm to the idea of approximating \(q_\pi(k)\) means that at each step, one uses an approximation of the action-value function under the current policy.
+Holding firm to the idea of approximating $q_\pi(k)$ means that at each step, one uses an approximation of the action-value function under the current policy.
 This involves making assumptions about how close the estimated value is to the true value and ensuring that these estimates are sufficiently accurate through multiple steps during each evaluation. x??

 ---